 - Reducing the number of in-person meetings and events taking place on campus this semester.

-In practical terms, the safeguards we have put in place for the fall, as well as recommendations and orders from local, state and federal health officials, mean we simply do not have as much available space for in-person activities as we typically do.
-We have limited indoor space this fall due to reduced room occupancies (with social distancing), the need to hold classes in event spaces, and the need for as much unscheduled, drop-in space across campus as possible (where students can study, eat, and participate in online classes).
+In practical terms, the safeguards we have put in place, as well as recommendations and orders from local, state and federal health officials, mean we simply do not have as much available space for in-person activities as we typically do.
+We have limited indoor space on campus due to reduced room occupancies (with social distancing), the need to hold classes in event spaces, and the need for as much unscheduled, drop-in space across campus as possible (where students can study, eat, and participate in online classes).
 For instance, the requirement to maintain social distancing in classrooms has greatly impacted available space on campus, which is why the University adopted the Interim Classroom Space Prioritization policy.

 These spaces will have new occupancies posted to assure that social distancing is maintained.
 In order to assure these spaces are available for all students this semester, they may not be reserved.